JaminMa/ConfigsForNewTerminals/README.md

 The command will configure .bashrc, configure git, configure VIM along with plugins, install Node Version Manager, and prompt to generate a SSH key

 ## Pre-requisites/Dependencies for .bashrc and .vimrc
-The configs assume the following are also installed:
+If you don't use the quick install script, please be aware that the .bashrc and .vimrc configs assume the following are also installed:
 * https://github.com/nvm-sh/nvm
 * https://github.com/tpope/vim-pathogen
 * https://github.com/vim-syntastic/syntastic